-Why do I ask clients to do some uncluttering before my visit?
+Why I ask clients to do some uncluttering before my visit

 It’s because feng shui may not work well around clutter.
 Energy (chi) needs to be free-flowing and balanced.
 This type of energy is healthy.
 When it reaches a pile of clutter, it sticks to it like glue and won’t move.
 So, the life area associated with the cluttered sector of the property will also stick.

 The knock-on effects of clutter: As an example: In SouthWest of the home, which is associated with relationships, love, marriage, it can mean relationships stuck in a rut and not going anywhere, no relationships at all, unresolvable marital problems, not getting on with the neighbours or business colleagues, not getting any friends, and so on.
 This can all lead to low self-esteem, lack of confidence, low morale, depression and stress-related health issues.